Jenelle Evans And David Eason Argue Over Nathan Griffith Seeing Kaiser

 A photo posted by Jenelle Evans (@j_evans1219) on

 Since filming takes place months before the episodes actually air, this particular dispute between Jenelle Evans and David Eason happened last spring.
 It was when she decided to allow Nathan Griffith visitation per the agreement they came to during mediation.
-This was all prior to the recent drama which landed Evans with no choice but to request supervised visits for her son from the court.
+This was all prior to the recent drama that left Evans with no choice but to request supervised visits for her son from the court.
 Right now, Griffith cannot see Kaiser without his mother supervising him.
-While this was certainly not what was expected, it is what is in the best interest of the child according to the courts.
+While this was certainly not what was expected, it is in the best interest of the child, according to the courts.

-Kaiser is about to become a big brother as Jenelle Evans and David Eason are expecting their first child together in just a few weeks.
-They have been living together for over a year now and both have significant roles when it comes to parenting their children together.
+Kaiser is about to become a big brother, as Jenelle Evans and David Eason are expecting their first child together in just a few weeks.
+They have been living together for over a year now, and both have significant roles when it comes to parenting their children together.
 Eason has helped Evans raise Kaiser while Nathan Griffith has allegedly been in and out of his life.
 The two have seemingly been able to work together without much drama.
 Evans also helps out Eason when he has his daughter for the weekends.
-It appears that the two are planning to build a life together and fans are expecting a proposal in the very near future.
+It appears that the two are planning to build a life together, and fans are expecting a proposal in the very near future.

 Thanks to @jamielynnwilshire and @itsashlibee for throwing the best baby shower ever!
 It's awesome to have such a great group of friends that come from hours away to celebrate my new baby girl's arrival soon!
 Tonight was great and wouldn't want it any other way.
 Now the 3 week countdown begins Miss.
 Ensley! ???????? #TheBump #BabyGirl #FriendsAndFamily #BabyEnsley